 Because I’m shy, it’s surprising to some that I often take on big moves.
 I’m cautious, but I’m not shy about tackling a new challenge once I jump in.
 For some reason, traveling/living abroad makes it easier for me to come out of my shell.
 My good friend Catherine commented that I’m absolutely glowing in my Argentina pics.
 It’s true – I had a fabulous time there, even though I was flying solo.

 At the same time, the outcome here is unknown, and I find that terrifying.
 I need to remind myself of my favorite Paulo Coelho quote:

 “Tell your heart that the fear of suffering is worse than the suffering itself.
 And no heart has ever suffered when it goes in search of its dream.”

 In theory, I believe this is true, but it doesn’t always feel that way.
-It’s tempting to play it safe, to not put myself out there.
+It’s tempting to play it safe.
 I don’t risk failure that way…but will I always regret it?

 I usually find that I don’t regret doing things nearly as much as I regret not doing them.
 We learn from failure and move on, but regrets linger.

 The best part about traveling to Buenos Aires last month was staying at my friend’s adorable flat in the Palermo section of town.
 SO much better than a hotel.
 And free!